 - Large impact surface area provides a realistic playing feel

-- Excellent price to quality ratio will certainly appeal to a wide range of drummers
+- Excellent price to quality ratio that will certainly appeal to a wide range of drummers

 - Ideal for rehearsals and small gigs

-- Frame is not rugged or supportive enough for heavy professional use, so it’s not a good option for touring
+- Frame is not rugged and supportive enough for heavy professional use, so it’s not a good option for touring